casey-sayre/jwt-auth-server/README.md

 └── util
     └── hasher.js
 ```
+The little bit of configuration is done via the process environment.
+For development this is handled in **app/gulpfile.js**.

 **db/auth** is a sqlite3 database with a table "users" to keep usernames and hashed passwords for authentication.  **db/auth.schema.sql** holds the schema for the table.
-Notice **util/hasher.js** -- it lets you hash passwords from the command line to set up some initial users.
+Notice **util/hasher.js** -- it lets you hash passwords from the command line in order to seed the auth database with some initial users.

 the **keys/** directory is where to keep the salt string and SSH keys for encrypting.
 The public key, **id_rsa.pub**, is not used by this auth server.  github help has a good guide for generating SSH keys. **salt.txt** should be a one-line, one-word text file with random text.